SaipraveenSPK/Sentiment_Analysis_Deep_Learning_ML/README.md

 Spent atleast 30-45 mintues, in ML Project

 # Overall Project idea
-Sentiment analysis is a technique that extracts and analyzes people’s opinions from text using NLP and text mining.– Sentence-level aims to classify sentiment expressed in each sentence.– Implemented sentence-level classification to determine positive or negative opinions.– Technology and Libraries Used: Natural Language Processing, Bert, Tensorflow, nltk, keras, scikit learn, pandas
+Sentiment analysis is a technique that extracts and analyzes people’s opinions from text using NLP and text mining.

+– Sentence-level aims to classify sentiment expressed in each sentence.
+– Implemented sentence-level classification to determine positive or negative opinions.
+– Technology and Libraries Used: Natural Language Processing, Bert, Tensorflow, nltk, keras, scikit learn, pandas